Guardians vs. Tigers Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 37 hits with nine doubles, a triple, three home runs and 24 walks.
-He has driven in 18 runs with five stolen bases.
+- Ramirez has 38 hits with nine doubles, a triple, four home runs, 24 walks and 19 RBI.
+He's also stolen five bases.

-- Ramirez hopes to build on a six-game hitting streak in this matchup.
-During his last 10 outings he is batting .351 with a double, eight walks and two RBI.
+- Ramirez will look for his eighth straight game with a hit in this contest.
+During his last 10 outings he is batting .308 with a home run, five walks and three RBI.

 Ramírez Recent Games